 Memorial to be Dedicated to all Comète Guides

 Recently the community of Bachy, France began a campaign to raise money to erect a memorial dedicated to all of the guides in the Comète Escape Line, the evading airmen, and members of the local resistance groups.
-A statue, “Le Passage de la Frontière” will be erected on the Place de la Liberté in Bachy.
-A preliminary view of what the statue will look like appears below.
+A statue, “Le Passage de la Frontière” was erected on the Place de la Liberté in Bachy.
+A preliminary view of what the statue was to look like appears below.
 First there is the drawing by the artist Jacques Van Butsèle.
 That is followed by two photos of the sculpture under way.
-The sculptor, who is several months away from completing it, is Eric Dupon (second photo).
+The sculptor is Eric Dupon (second photo).
 The woman figure is the Comète guide, “Monique” (Henriette Hanotte), who, in her mid-90’s, continues to tell her story of resistance so that the heroic acts of her family, friends, and other Comète Line members are not forgotten.
 She grew up in Rumes, Belgium and attended school in Bachy, France.
 From 1940 until 1944, “Monique”, risking her own life, guided 145 Allied airmen: 50 from Rumes into France at Bachy, 45 from Hertain, Belgium, and another 50 from Mons, Belgium on to Paris and sometimes Bordeaux, France.
 She moved the evaders on crowded local buses, trains controlled by the enemy, on bicycles and on foot.

 The second figure in the statue, representing the evaders who passed through region, is an American bombardier, Charles Carlson.
 In mid-January 1944, “Monique” brought him to Rumes.
 They traveled by train from Renaix to Tournai, Belgium.
 Arriving late at night, long after curfew, they managed to avoid Nazi night patrols as they rode bicycles from Tournai to Rumes, a distance of 8 km (about 5 miles).
 When it was decided that his injuries would prevent him from crossing the Pyrenees, he and another evader, Charles Elwell, a radio operator, spent three or four months in the area hidden and protected by the brave citizens of Bachy and Rumes.